bbauska/W3Cx-1of5-CSS.0x/README.md

 \[[*Documentation*](https://www.w3.org/TR/html52/sections.html#the-header-element)\]

-The header tag is one of the section elements, it\'s role is to group other HTML elements according to their role on their page.
+The header tag is one of the section elements, it&#39;s role is to group other HTML elements according to their role on their page.
 The header element contains all the introductory content on the page typically a title and tagline or navigational elements.

 ```
 <body>